symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/010-getting-started.rst

 .. note::

     The initializers operate at the PHPCR level, not the PHPCR-ODM level - this means that you are dealing with nodes and not documents.
+You do not have to understand these details right now.
+To learn more about PHPCR read :doc:`../database/choosing_storage_layer`.

 Execute the ``doctrine:phpcr:repository:init`` command to initialize (or reinitialize) the repository: